alpertunga-bile/AIUpscaleGUI/README.md

 - Using [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) repository for upscaling images.
 - I am using Automatic111 WebUI for Stable Diffusion.
 Because of my low VRAM I can not upscale my images so I made a GUI for upscaling my outputs.
 As I can see from the options in WebUI, it is using Real-ESRGAN as default.
-- I have a another repository about prompts.
+- I have another repository about prompts.
 Briefly you can parse prompts from Markdown files, translate your prompts.
 You can generate datasets, train your prompt generator and generate prompts with it.
 You can access the repository [here](https://github.com/alpertunga-bile/prompt-markdown-parser).

 ## Updates
 ### Update Date : 27/04/2023